Whoa. Like whoa.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram so we can see.
 Cheers, friends!

-- 3 cups (402 g) raw macadamia nuts, soaked blanched almonds*, or 1 16-ounce block extra firm tofu*, drained and pressed dry for 10 minutes)
+- 3 cups raw macadamia nuts or soaked blanched almonds* (or 1 16-ounce block extra firm tofu*, drained and pressed dry for 10 minutes // amount of tofu is as original recipe is written // adjust if altering batch size)

 - 2 tsp dried oregano